genropy/genropy_saved/docs/genro/database/packages/main.rst

     .. warning:: the importation of these four packages is MANDATORY for a correct use of the ``main.py`` file.

-    In the ``main.py`` file you have many classes to customize your project:
+    In the ``main.py`` file you have many classes through which you can customize it:

     * the :ref:`main_package_class`
     * the :ref:`main_table_class`

-    * the add???
+.. * the add??? other classes?

 .. _main_package_class: